oasis-tcs/tosca-specs/tosca_2_1/TOSCA-v2.1.md

 - `<count>`: is the number of assignments of a requirement mapped to the same target requirement(s).
-It can be either a non-negetive integer or the value `UNBOUNDED`, which represents all the remaining assignments.
+It can be either a non-negetive integer or the value "UNBOUNDED", which represents all the remaining assignments.
-  Note that mappings with count can interspread mappings without count for the same requirement_name, however no other assignment for the same requirement_name should not be used after one containing an `UNBOUNDED` count.
+  Note that mappings with count can interspread mappings without count for the same requirement_name, however no other assignment for the same requirement_name should not be used after one containing an "UNBOUNDED" count.

 The following subsections illustrate this grammar in the context of various use cases.